James Seddon

-Biography
+Life and career

 Due to frail health, Seddon was educated primarily at home and became self-taught as a youth.
-At the age of twenty-one, he entered the law school of the University of Virginia.
+At the age of twenty-one, he entered the University of Virginia School of Law.
 After graduation, Seddon settled in Richmond, Virginia, establishing a successful law practice.

 In 1845, the Democratic Party nominated Seddon for Congress, and he was easily elected.
 He was renominated two years later but declined due to platform differences with the party.
 In 1849, Seddon was reelected to Congress, serving from December 1849 until March 1851.
 Owing to poor health, he declined another nomination at the end of his term.
 He retired to "Sabot Hill," his plantation located along the James River above Richmond.

 Seddon attended the Peace Conference of 1861 held in Washington, D.C., which attempted to devise a means of preventing the impending civil war.
 Later in the same year, he attended the Provisional Congress of the Confederate States.
 President Davis named him his fourth Secretary of War, succeeding George W. Randolph.
 He held this post until January 1, 1865, when he retired from public life to his plantation and was succeeded by John C. Breckinridge.
 His service of more than twenty-four months as Secretary made him the most durable of the five secretaries.